Rkcr7/MarkSwift/README.md

     This will install all necessary packages listed in `package.json`, including Express, Puppeteer, Tailwind CSS, etc.

 3.  **Build Tailwind CSS:**
-    The project uses Tailwind CSS.
+    MarkSwift uses Tailwind CSS.
 The CSS needs to be built from `public/css/input.css` to `public/css/tailwind.css`.
     *   For a one-time build:
         ```bash
         npm run build:css